diku-dk/futhark-book/benchmarking.rst

 The technique presented in the previous section still has some problems.
-In particular, it is impractical if you want several measurements on the same dataset, which you generally do even out noise.
-While you can just repeat the above line the desired number of times, this has two problems:
+In particular, it is impractical if you want several measurements on the same dataset, which is in general preferable to even out noise.
+While you can just repeat execution the desired number of times, this method has two problems:

 1. The input file will be read multiple times, which can be slow for large data sets.